Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Introduction

-In this paper, we numerically study an interacting lattice fermion model with $L$ lattice sites which corresponds to an $N$-flavor version of the 1D GN model in the continuum limit, see also Ref.~\cite{Nava2025_s} for related work.
 In contrast to Ref.~\cite{Nava2025_s}, we here consider parameter quenches that do \emph{not} cause DPTs in the relaxation dynamics.
-Instead, we are interested in clarifying the influence of the system-environment coupling $\gamma\ge 0$ on the relaxation dynamics after a Hamiltonian parameter quench.
-Importantly, the closed ($\gamma=0$) system is expected to obey the ETH \cite{Alessio2016}.
-As a consequence, in the thermodynamic limit $L\to \infty$, the order parameter characterizing a quench should reach its stationary post-quench value even for the closed system.
-As we show below, this expectation is confirmed by our results in the limit $L\to \infty$ for all $\gamma\ge 0$.
-For finite $L$, however, periodic revivals are observed in the dynamics of the closed system, where the order parameter recovers its pre-quench value.
-These revivals are suppressed by a finite system-environment coupling $\gamma>0$.
-Our results also indicate that the time-dependent correlation matrix elements will in general equilibrate only for $\gamma>0$.
-A true thermalization of the entire system to a stationary state is therefore possible only for $\gamma>0$.
+Instead, we are interested in clarifying the combined effects of ETH and of a system-environment coupling $\gamma\ge 0$, which may arise, e.g., from interactions between quasiparticle excitations (typically neglected within the SCMF approximation), from particle exchange with a tunnel-coupled metallic substrate, or from fluctuations of the order parameter in ordered phases \cite{Cui2019,Nava2024}, on the relaxation dynamics after a Hamiltonian parameter quench.
+In the $\gamma=0$ limit, the system is expected to obey the ETH \cite{Alessio2016}.
+As a consequence, in the thermodynamic limit $L\to \infty$, the order parameter characterizing a quench should relax to a value corresponding to the average value of the corresponding observable computed in the microcanonical ensemble, at an energy corresponding to the (conserved) total energy of the pre-quench state of the system.
+Moreover, at finite $L$, periodic revivals (which should be suppressed at a finite $\gamma$) are expected to arise, in the time dynamics of the order parameter, in the closed system \cite{Cardy2014,Rossini2020,Pellissetto2020}.
+On top of that, in determining the possible equilibration of our system in the large-time limit, a key role is played by the possible integrability of our model Hamiltonian.
+The integrability of the 1D GN model has been proven in the continuum version of the model \cite{Thies2014} and is somehow expected to persist in the lattice model Hamiltonian, as well.
+In integrable systems, ETH is constrained by the presence of infinite conserved quantities, which makes the asymptotic state of the system described by a GGE, determined by requiring that all the conserved quantities take the value set in the initial state.
+For $\gamma = 0$, the asymptotic time evolution of our system is consistent with the onset of the GGE.
+At variance, for $\gamma > 0$ our results also indicate that the time-dependent correlation matrix elements equilibrate, which evidences how a true thermalization of the entire system to a stationary state is therefore possible only for a finite coupling to the bath.